srsidd/cartographer/README.md

 * Fallback to a backup geocoding service, in case the primary service fails
 * RESTful HTTP Interface
 * Uses JSON for data serialization
-* Json parser to get a particular parameter from the given jason data
+* Json parser to get a particular parameter from the given json data
 * Uses a [PIMPL architecture](http://en.cppreference.com/w/cpp/language/pimpl), to essentially hide the implementation details, and use a stable api to access member functions of the library.
 * Provides an option to query a custom url
 * [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow design